Katydid ears have evolved components resembling those of human ears, on a smaller scale. This is an example of convergent evolution.

 The scientists published their findings in the journal Science.
 Katydids are part of the family Tettigoniidae, which encompasses more than 6,400 species.
 A kind of rainforest katydid has ears that are remarkably similar to those of humans and other mammals.
 The ears are tucked in the crook of its front legs, and have components that echo the structures of the human middle and inner ear.

-Copiphora gorgonensis, a yellow and orange faced katydid which inhabits Gorgona Island in Columbia, has a hearing organ that uses a tympanic membrane that connects to a thin cuticle plate.
+Copiphora gorgonensis, a yellow- and orange-faced katydid that inhabits Gorgona Island in Columbia, has a hearing organ that uses a tympanic membrane that connects to a thin cuticle plate.
 Sound waves move the tympanum and the cuticle plate like a seesaw.
 This translates larger movements from air pressure to smaller, more powerful motions in the cuticle plate.
 Then, the plate creates ripples in a fluid-filled chamber.
-Inside of the chamber, there are sensory cells arranged from high to low frequency sensitivity.
+Inside the chamber, there are sensory cells arranged from high- to low-frequency sensitivity.

 While the katydid’s ear spans just 600 microns, the cuticle plate plays the same role as the hammer, anvil, and stirrup in mammalian ears.
 C. gorgonesis‘s evolved ear helps it to avoid predators.
 These katydids communicate in the ultrasound frequency range, which is much too high for most organisms, and most potential predators.
 The sensory cells respond from 10 to 50 kilohertz.
 Katydids sing at around 23 kilohertz.
 For now, katydids are the only insects with this kind of ear.